 Compared to box-style graters, this rasp-style one can't shred through loads of cheese as quickly, but the twisting handle does make it more ergonomic than most other rasp models.
 In testing, we discovered that while this model can zest and coarsely shred, it's not the best at either task.
 The Twist's size is fairly limiting, too, for root vegetables and large chunks of cheese.
 However, if you don't want to take up the space of a box model, the Joseph Joseph Twist can do more than most rasps, and you may be able to get away with owning just this one tool instead of multiple.

-For serious cooks who need to grate large portions of veggies or soft cheeses, this model isn't up to the task.
-You will get tired quickly grinding away at a big potato with the small coarse blades.
-If your grating needs only involve tableside cheese additions or an occasional zesting, the ALLTOP set satisfies that need at an affordable price.
+For serious cooks who frequently grate large quantities of veggies or soft cheeses, this grater isn't up to snuff.
+Try quickly grinding a big potato, and you will find yourself exhausted due to the small coarse blades.
+However, if you only plan on grating tableside cheese or the occasional zesting, the ALLTOP set is a decent choice at an affordable price.

 After a few runs through the dishwasher, we noticed some rust forming where the rubber foot covers the base, which is not what we expected from stainless steel.
 This is the only model where we encountered this problem.
 So, if there are updates that fix this issue, this model would be a solid choice.
 Currently, it's not what we'd recommend to a friend.